Extrapleural Pneumonectomy (EPP)

 EPP and the VA Health Care System

-Veterans have options and can receive an EPP through private cancer centers or the VA Health Care System.
+Veterans have options and can receive EPP through private cancer centers or the VA Health Care System.
 In many cases, the VA system is an ideal choice for patients because it streamlines processes and can connect patients to other helpful resources.

 Learn More About Getting an EPP